iboB/dynamix/README.md

 The library uses the type `dynamix::object` as a placeholder, whose instances can be extended with existing classes (mixins), thus providing a particular instance with the *mixin features* of all those types.
 Likely the most important types of *mixin features* are messages: functional objects which in C++-OOP terms can be thought of as methods.
 Mixin features are overridable and use late binding and singular dispatch.
 Unicasts and multicasts are possible.

-Here is a small example of what your code may look like if you use the library:
+Here is a small example of what code may look like using the library:

 ```c++
     // assuming my_objects.get_ally(0); is a way to get an ally to the